Light up and wave a FLASHLIGHT- if waiting for a bus in the dark it is your best chance for being seen and picked up. Thank you!

 Van Chesnut, Executive Director, Advance Transit, Inc.

-We are pleased to announce that Advance Transit will be extending service during the morning and afternoon hours to Bugbee Street and the Upper Valley Aquatic Center via the new YELLOW route and adding more service to the Veterans Administration Hospital in White River Junction and other points along the Orange Route.
+We are pleased to announce that Advance Transit has extended service during the morning and afternoon hours to Bugbee Street and the Upper Valley Aquatic Center via the new YELLOW route and has added more service to the Veterans Administration Hospital in White River Junction and other points along the Orange Route.
 This new service is being funded by grants from the Vermont Agency of Transportation and the Emily Landecker Foundation.

 Click HERE for schedules showing the new service.